smallmax00/SUA_crowd_counting/README.md

 # Uncertainty-Aware-Semi-Supervised-Crowd-Counting-via-Consistency-Regularized-Surrogate-Task
-Code for CVPR2021 submission 'Uncertainty-Aware Semi-Supervised Crowd Counting via \\ Consistency-Regularized Surrogate Task'
+CVPR2021 submission 'Uncertainty-Aware Semi-Supervised Crowd Counting via Consistency-Regularized Surrogate Task'

+Our code will be made available if the manuscripy accepted.